pivotlabs-vc/innovation-graph/README.md

 ## The `csv` processing type

 This is for CSV files.
 The metadata file should also contain:
-- `input`, the filename of the CSV input data
+- `input`: the filename of the CSV input data
-- `fields`, a list of types for the columns of the CSV file.
+- `fields`: a list of types for the columns of the CSV file.
 The number of field list entries must equal the number of columns in the CSV file.
-- `id-prefix` a prefix added to the identifier column entries to form unique identifiers.
+- `id-prefix`: a prefix added to the identifier column entries to form unique identifiers.

 The first field type must be `%%identity%%` which indicates that the